 Special education students are provided instruction in the least restrictive environment and based upon students' IEPs (Individual Education Plan).
 Each student is provided instruction based upon their IEP, which is reviewed and updated annually by the school's IEP teams.
 The IEP ensures students with disabilities have equal access to core curriculum and educational opportunities and is designed to coordinate specially-designed instruction based upon individual academic, social, and/or behavioral needs.
-One program specialist visits the campus to review student performance and progress, identify areas of need, and collaborate with teaching staff to explore additional student's needs.
+One program specialist and district special education representatives visit the campus to review student performance and progress, identify areas of need, and collaborate with teaching staff to explore additional student's needs.